pkrakowski/WorldApp/admin_b2c/README.md

 #### Azure B2C Integration

-The majority of deployments use Admin service with Basic Login.
-If you'd like to play with B2C you'll need to deploy a new Azure B2C tenant to your environment.
+The majority of deployments use Admin service with Basic logon.
+If you'd like to play with B2C you'll need to create a new Azure B2C tenant.

-To register and configure follow these guides in order:
+Below Microsoft docs will walk you through the steps of creating the tenant and registering the application:

 https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant